 Englewood Beach on Manasota Key is still remote enough to attract abundant wildlife, but this popular beach is accessible by car.
 Facilities include pavilions, barbecue grills, a playground, volleyball courts and restrooms, and its shores are perfect for surfcasting.

-When you work up an appetite, satisfy it at one of many nearby restaurants.
 There are many restaurants very near the beach in Englewood, and plenty of waterfront options in Punta Gorda, including several at Fishermen's Village.
 On Palm Island, only accessible by boat, the Rum Bay Restaurant is a flavorful retreat with barbecue specialties.
-Enjoy the laid back, island atmosphere as you take in beautiful water views and cuisine ranging from burgers to fine seafood.
+Enjoy the laid back island atmosphere as you take in beautiful water views and savor cuisine ranging from burgers to fine seafood.